matrix-io/matrix-os/README.md

 app-{appName}-message - Targeted Interapp messaging
-sensor-init - initialize a sensor cli-message - incoming message from CLI trigger - incoming event from dashboard / inter device messaging token-refresh - get a new token device-reboot - restart the device
+sensor-init - initialize a sensor cli-message - incoming message from CLI trigger - incoming event from dashboard / cross messaging token-refresh - get a new token device-reboot - restart the device
 ```

+Every file in `Matrix.event` that has an init() will run that automatically.
+This is to populate the event listeners.

 ## Application Lifecycle

 ### Configuration
-On deployment, configuration is overwritten with `config.yaml`.
+On `matrix deploy`, configuration is overwritten with `config.yaml`.
 Otherwise, Firebase is the source of configuration truth with a fall back to `config.yaml` for defaults.

 When an application runs, however, a `config.json` is written with the active config, and used for the application.